PALM: Progress-Aware Policy Learning via Affordance Reasoning for Long-Horizon Robotic Manipulation: Experiments

 \subsection{Real-World Experiments}

 \textbf{Experimental Setup.} As shown in Figure~\ref{fig:real}, we use a UFACTORY xArm6 with a Gripper G2 to conduct real-world experiments.
 For visual input, we use two RealSense D455 cameras configured as eye-on-hand and eye-on-base to capture RGB images.
 We design several types of generalization tests for long-horizon tasks, including Visual Distraction, Random Localization, and Unseen Lighting.
-We select a mixed pre-training dataset composed of DROID~\cite{khazatsky2025droidlargescaleinthewildrobot} and BridgeData V2~\cite{walke2024bridgedatav2datasetrobot}, while the fine-tuning dataset consists of 200 demonstrations collected on the xArm with RGB images, robot states, and actions.
+We select a mixed pre-training dataset composed of DROID~\cite{khazatsky2024droid} and BridgeData V2~\cite{walke2023bridgedata}, while the fine-tuning dataset consists of 200 demonstrations collected on the xArm with RGB images, robot states, and actions.

-\textbf{Baselines and Metrics.} We select OpenVLA~\cite{kim2024openvlaopensourcevisionlanguageactionmodel} and Octo~\cite{octomodelteam2024octoopensourcegeneralistrobot} as baselines.
+\textbf{Baselines and Metrics.} We select OpenVLA~\cite{kim2024openvla} and Octo~\cite{team2024octo} as baselines.
 We report the success rate (SR) and average length for each task over 20 real-world rollouts.
 For each rollout, each method is permitted a maximum of three execution attempts.
 To ensure fairness, all models are fine-tuned on our training dataset, trained for an equal number of iterations, and evaluated with the final checkpoint.

-\textbf{Generalization Evaluation for Long-Horizon Task.} To evaluate generalization in long-horizon tasks, we construct a sequential pick-and-place task consisting of 6 consecutive subtasks, driven by a single high-level instruction, as shown in Table~\ref{tab:long_horizon}.
+\textbf{Generalization Evaluation for Long-Horizon Task.} To evaluate generalization in long-horizon tasks, we construct a sequential pick-and-place task consisting of 6 consecutive subtasks, driven by a single high-level instruction.
 We consider three generalization settings: \circnum{1} varying the target object pose, \circnum{2} changing the scene lighting to unseen conditions, and \circnum{3} adding multiple distractor objects to induce visual clutter.
-The results demonstrate \modelnamenc{}’s superior generalization over baselines as the task sequence length increases, showing its robustness in long-horizon settings.
-Details are available in the Appendix.
+As shown in Table~\ref{tab:long_horizon}, results demonstrate \modelnamenc{}’s superior generalization over baselines as the task sequence length increases, showing its robustness in long-horizon settings.
+Details are available in Appendix~\ref{sec:realworld}.